limi/limi.github.io/_posts/2013-10-08-checkboxes.md

 ***

 How did we get to this point with Firefox?
-Most of these options exist for historical reasons&#8202;&mdash;&#8202;whenever there’s a new feature, it often gets a checkbox to turn it off.
-The other common case is when a feature isn’t obviously useful to everyone, and it’s hard to make an obvious choice about whether to have it enabled by default or not&#8202;&mdash;&#8202;so we build in a switch.
+Most of these options exist for historical reasons &mdash; whenever there’s a new feature, it often gets a checkbox to turn it off.
+The other common case is when a feature isn’t obviously useful to everyone, and it’s hard to make an obvious choice about whether to have it enabled by default or not &mdash; so we build in a switch.
 Or sometimes the person implementing it thinks it should have a switch, and nobody stops to ask if it’s a good idea.

-I’m not going to retread discussions about this, there are many versions of that article across the web&#8202;&mdash;&#8202;the main point is that it is usually a failure of design, and a failure to agree on sensible default behaviors.
+I’m not going to retread discussions about this, there are many versions of that article across the web &mdash; the main point is that it is usually a failure of design, and a failure to agree on sensible default behaviors.
 Options are “the cheap way out,” and they usually speak to an inability to agree on what to do in a given situation.

 **Design by committee often looks like a row of checkboxes.**